marschall/exception-counter/README.md

 Can I attach at runtime?
 ------------------------

-Attaching with `$JAVA_HOME/bin/java -cp $JAVA_HOME/lib/tools.jar:exception-counter.jar com.github.marschall.excount.ExceptionCounterAttacher -p pidOfProcessToAttachTo -a /path/to/agent` is the simplest way to do it.
+Attaching with JCMD is the simplest way to do it

+    jcmd JVMTI.agent_load pidOfProcessToAttachTo /path/to/agent

 To read the values the JAR has to be in the classpath as well.

 Why a JMTI agent and not bytecode instrumentation?
 --------------------------------------------------